The World’s Weirdest and Most Exotic Fruits

 Common Name: durian

 We've reached the climax of this article: the mother of all weird fruits, the king of all fruits in the whole world!
-This is certainly the weirdest fruit known to humankind in terms of size, shape, content, texture, and flavor.
-It is the greatest of all fruits, and my number-one favorite, second to none: the mighty durian.
+This is certainly the weirdest fruit known to humankind in terms of size, shape, content, texture, flavor, and . . . smell!
+It is the greatest of all fruits, and my number-one favorite, second to none the mighty durian.

 Just as the shape and size can vary, the color of the outer shell can range from green to light brown.
 The texture of the fruit's flesh can vary from dry and rough to smooth and moist.
 The color of the flesh can range from whitish to yellowish to reddish.
 And perhaps most fascinatingly of all, the flavor can actually vary from one durian to another.